U-TILISE: A Sequence-to-sequence Model for Cloud Removal in Optical Satellite Time Series: Complementary experiments

 \subsection{Training details}

-We use the \textsc{ADAM}~\cite{adam} optimizer (\mbox{$\beta_1$=0.9}, \mbox{$\beta_2$=0.999}) with a batch size of three and weight decay of $10^{-5}$.
+We use the Adam optimizer~\cite{adam} with hyper-parameters \{\mbox{$\beta_1$=0.9}, \mbox{$\beta_2$=0.999}\}, batch size 3, and a weight decay of~$10^{-5}$.
 The base learning rate of \mbox{$2 \cdot 10^{-4}$} is reduced by 50\% every 80~training epochs.
 Due to the larger spatial dimensions of the input time series (256$\times$256$\,$pixels, compared to 128$\times$128$\,$pixels in \earthnet), we add an additional convolutional block in the spatial encoder and decoder, such that the (spatial) dimension of 16$\times$16$\,$pixels in the bottleneck is the same as for \earthnet.